measuresforjustice/textricator/README.md

 _Textricator_ is a tool to extract text from documents and generate structured data.

-If you have a bunch of PDFs with the same format (or one big, consistently formatted PDF) and you want to extract the data to CSV or JSON, _Textricator_ can help!
+If you have a bunch of PDFs with the same format (or one big, consistently formatted PDF) and you want to extract the data to CSV, XML, or JSON, _Textricator_ can help!
 It can even work on OCR'ed documents!

 _Textricator_ is released under the